-Computer science is a practical subject and a range of practical exercises should supplement the study of most parts of the syllabus.
+Computer science is a practical subject and a range of practical exercises should be integral to the teaching of this qualification.

-It is important that Centres encourage candidates, as early as possible in the course, to develop a systematic approach to practical problem-solving using appropriate resources.
+It is important that teachers encourage learners, as early as possible in the course, to develop a systematic approach to practical problem-solving using appropriate resources.

-Other information 9.
+9. Other information